jarble/transpiler/README.md

 # Universal-transpiler

 *Universal-transpiler* is a source-to-source compiler that translates a subset of several programming languages into several others.
+It is also able to translate [definite clause grammars](https://en.wikipedia.org/wiki/Definite_clause_grammar) into other metasyntax notations, such as EBNF and ABNF.

 The original version of this translator was written in JavaScript, but [a better version has been written in Prolog](universal-transpiler.pl).